oddlama/nix-config/README.md

   - `generate-node.nix` Helper function that outputs everything that is necessary to define a new node in a predictable format.
 Used to define colmena nodes and microvms.
   - `lib.nix` Commonly used functionality or helpers that weren't available in the standard library
   - `rage-decrypt-and-cache.sh` Auxiliary script for repository-wide secrets that decrypts a file and caches the output in /tmp

+- `pkgs/` Custom packages and scripts

+- `secrets/` Global secrets and age identities
+  - `global.nix.age` Repository-wide global secrets.
+Available on nodes via the repo module as `config.repo.secrets.global`.
+  - `backup.pub` Backup age-identity in case I ever lose my YubiKey or it breaks.
+  - `yk1-nix-rage.pub` Master YubiKey split-identity.
+Used as a key-grab.

+- `users/` User account configuration mostly via home-manager.
+  This is the place to look for my dotfiles.

 ## How-To